EUDAT-B2STAGE/http-api/docs/quick_start.md

 ### Periodically update the SSL certificate

 Certificates issued using "Let's encrypt" lasts 90 days.
-To make sure your certificate is always up-to-date you can setup a cron job to run every two months of the year.
+To make sure your certificate is always up-to-date you can setup a cron job to run every week.

+Crontab have some limitations due to the simplified environment used to execute commands, to overcome that limitations you have to:

+1. provide absolute path to your rapydo executable (probably `/usr/local/bin/rapydo` ?)
+2. set `COMPOSE_INTERACTIVE_NO_CLI=1` to prevent Compose to use the Docker CLI for interactive `run` and `exec`operations.
+3. enable `--no-tty` flag to disable pseudo-tty allocation (by default docker-compose run                         allocates a TTY, not available from crontab)
+4. you will haven't access to the command output.
+If you desire, your can redirect the output on a file

 ```bash